ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ### High Availability in the context of Kubernetes deployment

+The combination of kafka with kubernetes seems to be a sound approach, but it is not that easy to achieve.
+Kubernetes workloads prefer to be stateless, Kafka is stateful platform and manages it own brokers, and replications across known servers.
+It knows the underlying infrastructure.
+In kubernetes nodes and pods may change dynamically.

-Per design as soon as you have at least three brokers Kafka is highly available using its replication mechanism and leading partition.
+Per design as soon as you have at least three brokers Kafka is highly available using its replication mechanism and leading partition process.
 Each partitition is replicated at least 3 times and allocated in different brokers.
 One is the lead.
 In the case of broker failure, existing partition in running broker will take the lead:

 ![](images/kafka-ha.png)

 For any Kubernetes deployment real high availability is constrained by the application / workload deployed on it.
 The Kubernetes platform supports high availability by having at least the following configuration:

 * At least three master nodes (always a odd number).
 One is active at master, the others are in standby.
 * Three proxy nodes.
 * At least three worker nodes, but with zookeeper and Kafka clusters need to move to 6 nodes as we do not want to have zookeeper nodes with Kafka cluster broker on the same host.
 * Externalize the management stack to three manager nodes
-* Shared storage outside of the cluster to support private image registry, audit logs
+* Shared storage outside of the cluster to support private image registry, audit logs, and statefulset data persistence.
 * Use `etcd` cluster: See recommendations [from this article](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/clustering.md).
 The virtual IP manager assigns virtual IP address to master and proxy nodes and monitors the health of the cluster.
 It leverages `etcd` for storing information, so it is important that `etcd` is high available too.

 For IBM Cloud private HA installation see the [product documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/installing/custom_install.html#HA)